jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Edit/editjheditor.md

 >	![JazzHub editor code change](../images/guidebm/jazzhubeditorcodechg.jpg)

 You can then use the integrated Git support to push the change.
-Read on at [push code from JazzHub](../Deploy/pushfromjh).
+Read on at [push changes from the JazzHub editor](../Deploy/pushfromjh).

 ## Run Git commands from the Jazzhub editor shell